 Furthermore, the magnitude of the warming depends on the region.
 The warming over Svalbard is obviously stronger than in other regions as Svalbard is made up of islands surrounded (at least in part) by sea ice in early summer in all models in CTRL.
-Thus, the sea ice loss in PERT impacts more easily this region than a continent or an island further south such as Iceland.
-Northern Canada, which is composed of hundred of islands surrounded by sea ice, is the region with the second strongest warming.
-Greenland, although it is an island partially surrounded by sea ice, experiences less warming than the two last regions because an ice sheet covers almost the whole island and temperatures are much lower over central Greenland, where the altitude is high, than over other Arctic regions, which does not lead to an important melt of the sea ice and could mitigate the maximum surface air temperature response to a sudden sea ice loss over that region (Figs. 5 and 6).
-The warming over Greenland and North Canada can be related to a negative change of the North Atlantic Oscillation (NAO) (Folland et al., 2009; Ding et al., 2014).
-However, in these experiments, only CNRM-LR displays a negative change in the NAO but this change is
+Thus, the sea ice loss in PERT impacts more easily this region than a continent or a further south island such as Iceland.
+Northern Canada, which is composed of hundred of islands surrounded by sea ice, is the second region in terms of warming.
+Greenland, although it is an island surrounded by sea ice, experiences less warming than the two last regions because an ice sheet covers almost the whole island and temperatures are much lower over central Greenland than over other Arctic regions, which does not lead to an important melt of the ice and could mitigate the maximum surface air temperature response to a sudden sea ice loss over that region (Figs. 5 and 6).
+We checked that the warming occuring in Greenland cannot be attributed to the change in the North Atlantic Oscillation (NAO) index (Fig. A1).
+Only CNRM-LR displays a negative change in the NAO, which favors positive temperature anomalies over Greenland (Folland et al., 2009), but this change is small compared to the variability of the ensemble (Fig. A1).
+As this index exhibits a high variability, 40 members (and even 80 members by combining the two resolutions) are not enough to detect a robust response in the NAO index.

 Figure 5.
-Ensemble mean changes (PERT-CTRL) in maximum daily surface air temperature response over the entire summer (JAS) scaled by the amount of sea ice extent loss for ECWMF-LR (a), CNRM-LR (b), ECMWF-HR (c) and CNRM-HR (d).
-The dots show where the response is statistically significant according to a 10% level FDR test associated with a Kolmogorov-Smirnov test.
+Ensemble mean changes (PERT-CTRL) in maximum daily surface air temperature response over the entire summer (JAS) scaled by the amount of sea ice loss for ECWMF-LR (a), CNRM-LR (b), ECMWF-HR (c) and CNRM-HR (d).
+The dots show where the response is statistically significant according to a 10% level FDR test associated to a Kolmogorov-Smirnov test.
 The green and yellow lines represent the sea ice edge (15% ice concentration) from CTRL and PERT, respectively.